-The default setting for the ModuleBus scan cycle time is 0, which gives the shortest possible scan.
-This may demand an unnecessarily large share of the CPUs capacity.
-Setting the ModuleBus scan cycle time to TWICE as fast as the "fastest" IEC 61131-3 task will decrease CPU load, in favor of user application(s), and communication handling.
+Set the modulebus scan time to a value as high as possible, but higher than the calculated minimum value and lower than the interval time of the fastest task using I/O signals.
+This decreases CPU load, in favor of user application(s), and communication handling.
 This is needed in order to avoid sampling problems due to the fact that the I/O systems and the IEC 61131-3 tasks execute asynchronously.